 They argue that better hand hygiene would prevent many infections in the home and in community settings, such as schools, nurseries, and workplaces.

 Educating people to wash their hands with ordinary soap is one of the best ways to reduce infections, according to experts.
-Overall, research has shown that improvements in hand hygiene lead to a 21% reduction in respiratory illnesses and a 31% reduction in gastrointestinal illnesses.
+Overall, research has shown that improvements in hand hygiene lead to a

 In addition, the position paper highlights the problem of foodborne pathogens, including Salmonella, Campylobacter, and Escherichia coli.
 These affect millions of people globally every year, causing diarrhea and other debilitating symptoms.